Here are some things that have happened since last week’s update.

 Help pages updated

-I’ve rewritten most of the help pages to better reflect the current state of the UI.
-The previous version of the Projectify help was written with an older UI design and hasn’t been updated since then.
+The new update rewrites most of the help pages to better reflect the current state of the UI.
+The previous version of the Projectify help describes an older UI design and it hasn’t evolved since then.
 A lot of UI component labels have changed, and many times the general layout of the UI has changed as well.
 You can find the help pages here (external link).

 Should you have any questions about how to use Projectify, you can always contact us here (external link).